During the latter half of the 1960s, Italy witnessed a period of redefining the roles of graphic and industrial design in society.

 [from ‘Ottagono’, n° 22, 1971]

 In the spring of 1975, the exhibition Progetto Struttura Metodologia del design (Project Structure Methodology of design) was held as part of the 1st Biennial of Contemporary Art organized by the Progressive Museum of Livorno.
-This museum was founded in 1974 under the guidance of art critic Lara Vinca Masini (1923-2021), at a time when Italy still had very few contemporary art institutions (its logo is another creation by Grignani: “The d is two-dimensional in the project and at the same time becomes three-dimensional to symbolize the artifact”); the poster of the exhibit was displayed in 1976 at the Warsaw International Poster Biennale.
+This museum was founded in 1974 under the guidance of art critic Lara Vinca Masini (1923-2021), at a time when Italy still had very few contemporary art institutions (its logo is another creation by Grignani: “The d is two-dimensional in the layout, and at the same times becomes three-dimensional to symbolize the product” [q]); the poster of the exhibit was displayed in 1976 at the Warsaw International Poster Biennale.
 The exhibition showcased thousands of projects and sketches by the six designers of the ED Group.
 The exhibition’s structure was replicated in the catalogue, which was designed as an educational aid primarily for students.
 Xerographed copies of the catalogue were provided to students for free upon request.

 When the exhibition in Livorno was inaugurated, Franco Grignani had recently concluded a major solo show in Milan, held at the Rotonda della Besana.
 The catalogue for this exhibition featured a preface by Giulio Carlo Argan, which emphasized Grignani’s prominent role in the visual arts, extending beyond the realm of graphic design.
 The poster from that Milan exhibition was among the works displayed in Livorno.